LREN-physics/AxonalMorphology/README.md

 ## REFERENCE:

 This repository includes all the analysis scripts related with the scientific article:
-*In-vivo estimation of axonal morphology from MRI and EEG data*
+*In-vivo estimation of axonal morphology from Magnetic Resonance Imaging (MRI) and electroencephalography (EEG) data*
 Rita Oliveira, Andria Pelentritou, Giulia Di Domenicantonio, Marzia De Lucia, Antoine Lutti

 The main objective is to use data collected in-vivo in humans to estimate microscopic morphologic features of the white matter tracts.

-The in-vivo data estimated along a white matter tract of interest includes:
+The in-vivo data used in the proposed approach is:
 - the MRI g-ratio sampled along the visual transcallosal white matter tract
-- a measure of conduction velocity estimated from an EEG measure of interhemispheric transfer time (IHTT)
+- a conduction velocity estimated from an EEG measure of interhemispheric transfer time (IHTT)

-The microscopic morphologic features of white matter we estimate are:
+The microscopic morphologic features of white matter we estimate with the proposed approach are:
 - the axonal radius distribution, P(r)
 - the g-ratio dependence on the radius, g(r)